perrymant/moneymaker/design/api-specification-design.md

 ## 2. transaction
-A `transaction` request sends it to update their account.
+A `transaction` request is sent to append a new transaction to an account.

 #### Request
 | Method | URL             |